tuanhlv/analyze_battery_EOL_data/README.md

 Automate battery EOL data analysis and update NC disposition on QuickBase

 OVERVIEW

 This repository contains the End-of-Line (EOL) Inspection Automation script for battery cell manufacturing.
 The tool streamlines the disposition process by taking a list of scanned cell IDs, querying their test data from QuickBase, and automatically evaluating key performance metrics against specific product tolerances.
 Based on this analysis, the script automatically updates QuickBase records, queues cells for necessary retests (like cap-checks or OCV resets), and generates local audit logs.

 KEY FEATURES
-QuickBase Integration: Automatically fetches cell data and pushes disposition updates using the QuickBase REST API.
+- QuickBase Integration: Automatically fetches cell data and pushes disposition updates using the QuickBase REST API.

-Intelligent Disposition Logic: Evaluates cells based on Gravimetric Energy Density (GED), Open Circuit Voltage (OCV) drop rates, AC Internal Resistance (ACIR), and physical dimensions (thickness/weight).
+- Intelligent Disposition Logic: Evaluates cells based on Gravimetric Energy Density (GED), Open Circuit Voltage (OCV) drop rates, AC Internal Resistance (ACIR), and physical dimensions (thickness/weight).

-Part-Specific Tolerances: Dynamically adjusts Upper/Lower Specification Limits (USL/LSL) and maximum allowed test cycles based on the specific cell Part ID (e.g., CL0065, CL0075, SA102).
+- Part-Specific Tolerances: Dynamically adjusts Upper/Lower Specification Limits (USL/LSL) and maximum allowed test cycles based on the specific cell Part ID (e.g., CL0065, CL0075, SA102).

-Robust Architecture: Built with Object-Oriented Programming (OOP) principles, featuring automated API retry decorators, Context Managers for safe file handling, and Pydantic models for strict data validation.
+- Robust Architecture: Built with Object-Oriented Programming (OOP) principles, featuring automated API retry decorators, Context Managers for safe file handling, and Pydantic models for strict data validation.

-Automated Test Queueing: Automatically generates new test records in the QuickBase tracking database for cells that require further evaluation.
+- Automated Test Queueing: Automatically generates new test records in the QuickBase tracking database for cells that require further evaluation.

-Local Auditing: Generates timestamped CSV log files detailing exactly which cells were queued for retests or resets.
+- Local Auditing: Generates timestamped CSV log files detailing exactly which cells were queued for retests or resets.

 PREREQUISITES
-Python 3.8+
+- Python 3.8+

-Required Python packages:
+- Required Python packages: requests pydantic

-Bash
-pip install requests pydantic
-Usage
+USAGE
-Export or scan your list of End-of-Line cell IDs into a CSV file (e.g., batch_001.csv).
+1. Export or scan your list of End-of-Line cell IDs into a CSV file (e.g., batch_001.csv).
 The cell IDs should be listed in the first column.

-Place the CSV file in the same directory as the script.
+2. Place the CSV file in the same directory as the script.

-Run the application:
+3. Run the application: python Inspect.py

-Bash
-python Inspect.py
-When prompted, enter the name of your CSV file (without the .csv extension).
+ - When prompted, enter the name of your CSV file (without the .csv extension).
 The script will process each cell, output its progress to the console, update QuickBase, and generate a log file in the local directory.

 SYSTEM WORKFLOW
 1. Input: Reads cell IDs from the provided CSV file.